top of page

 HOW DOES THIS PROGRAM WORK?

 Our program is designed to assist families and churches in the education and discipleship of their children.
-Our core classes take place on Tuesdays and Thursdays from 9:15-2:15.
-Elective courses are available before and after this time and on Wednesdays at our east campus at 1230 Rossview Road.
-All classes on campus are taught by teachers with professional experience.
+Our core classes take place at the Rossview campus on Tuesdays and Thursdays with elective courses on Wednesdays.
+At Woodlawn, core classes are on Wednesdays with electives on Mondays.
+All core classes on campus are taught by teachers with professional experience.
 A 30-week syllabus or outline is given to parents at the beginning of each school year.
-Assignments, reading, and some project work is completed at home while assesments, labs, and group projects make up the bulk of class time.
+Assignments, reading, and some project work is completed at home while assessments, labs, and group projects make up the bulk of class time.
 Our Grammar 1 class is for pre-readers.
-It is a non-academic Kindergarten program focusing on pre-reading skills, great books, play-based and outdoor learning, and motor skill and social development.
+It is a non-academic Kindergarten program focusing on wonder and delight, pre-reading skills, great books, play-based and outdoor learning, and motor skill and social development.
 All students through middle school do the same scripture memory, hymns, science cycle and history cycle to make it easier for families to learn together at home!
+Our middle school students take at least 2 years of logic classes to prepare them for a classical trajectory in high school which culminates in a senior thesis defense.
+At the high school level, students work with an academic advisor to select coursework to help prepare them for college and career.
+We do not offer all classes our families might desire-- we focus on coursework that helps students think critically and express themselves confidently to the glory of God and the good of their neighbor.

 HOW ARE YOU A CHARLOTTE MASON PROGRAM?